CPR - child (1 to 8 years old)

 Rescue breathing and chest compressions - child; Resuscitation - cardiopulmonary - child; Cardiopulmonary resuscitation - child

-CPR can be lifesaving, but it is best done by someone trained in an accredited CPR course.
-The newest techniques emphasize compression over rescue breathing and airway, reversing long-standing practice.
+CPR is best done by someone trained in an accredited CPR course.
+The newest techniques emphasize compression over rescue breathing and airway management, reversing a long-standing practice.

 There are many things that cause a child's heartbeat and breathing to stop.
 Some reasons you may need to do CPR on a child include:

 - Excessive bleeding

 CPR should be done if the child has any of the following symptoms: